| 3 min read

 When you use a tool (like DMARCTrust or open-source parsers) to visualize this data, you need a triage workflow.

-• Forwarding Artifacts: If you see weird failures from university domains or ISPs, it's likely the forwarding issue we discussed previously.
+Forwarding artifacts are common.
+If you see weird failures from university domains or ISPs, it’s likely the forwarding issue we discussed previously.

-• SPF Fail, DKIM Pass: This is common for services like Gmail or Office 365.
+SPF failures with DKIM passes are also normal for services like Gmail or Office 365.
 As long as DKIM aligns, DMARC passes.
 You are safe.

-• DKIM Pass, Alignment Fail: This is the "Shadow IT" killer.
+DKIM pass with alignment fail is the “Shadow IT” killer.
 Someone is sending validly signed email, but using their domain (d=mailchimp.com), not yours.

 Result: No reports arrive.